shy-design/Business_Statistics/README.md

 # Business_Statistics
 Business Stat project.
-Real estate analysis link to the project: https://drive.google.com/file...
+Real estate analysis link to the project: https://drive.google.com/file...<p/>
-Please, reach me out to get the link to the project.
+Please, reach me out to get the link to the project <p/>

  During the analysis have been used: <p/>
  descriptive statistics <p/>